Akash-R-04/Micro-Sleep-Detection-system/README.md

 2. Integration with machine learning models for higher-accuracy fatigue detection
 3. Adding a mobile app / dashboard for logging & statistics
 4. Deploying on smaller, more efficient boards / optimizing for power consumption

-Adding a mobile app / dashboard for logging & statistics

-Deploying on smaller, more efficient boards / optimizing for power consumption